What’s it all about?

 - There is a chance to pick up something delicious at the Peckham Farmers Market every Sunday, before stocking up on the staples at the large Asda store on Rye Lane.
 There are also branches of Morrisons and Lidl close by.

-- If vintage clothing is more your thing, pop into JH Beulah in Bellenden Road, where Jemima Beulah’s bespoke designs sit alongside her creations from recycled materials.
+- If vintage clothing is more your thing, pop into Threads in Bellenden Road, where Jemima Beulah’s bespoke designs sit alongside her creations from recycled materials.

 - The Peckham Pulse offers a state of the art gym, swimming pool, indoor cycle studio, as well as providing creche facilities.